Thomas Cooray

-Thomas Benjamin Cooray (Sinhala language: තෝමස් බෙන්ජමින් කුරේ), O.M.I.
-(28 December 1901 - 29 October 1988) was a Sri Lankan cardinal of the Roman Catholic Church who served as the Archbishop of Colombo from 1947 to 1976.
+Thomas Benjamin Cooray (Sinhala language: තෝමස් බෙන්ජමින් කුරේ), OMI (28 December 1901 - 29 October 1988) was a Sri Lankan cardinal of the Roman Catholic Church who served as the Archbishop of Colombo from 1947 to 1976.
 Pope Paul VI made him a cardinal in 1965.

-His cause of canonization commenced in 2010 and he has been bestowed with the title of Servant of God.
+His cause of beatification commenced in 2010 and he has been bestowed with the title of Servant of God.

 Biography

 Early life and priesthood

 Thomas Benjamin Cooray was born to a poor but religious family in Negombo, and attended St. Aloysius Seminary in Borella, and St. Joseph's College and University College in Colombo (University of London) before going to Rome, where he studied at the Pontifical University of St. Thomas Aquinas (Angelicum), obtaining a doctorate in philosophy summa cum laude.
 After entering the Oblates of Mary Immaculate, he was ordained to the priesthood on June 23, 1929.
 Finishing his Roman studies in 1931, he then did pastoral work in Colombo until 1945, whilst teaching at St. Joseph's College and serving as a university chaplain.
 He also became rector of the Oblate seminary in Sri Lanka.